civicteam/mcp-hooks/packages/passthrough-mcp-server/README.md

 ## Creating Custom Hooks

-To create a custom tRPC hook:
+To create a custom hook:

-1. Install `hook-common` as a dependency
+1. Install `@civic/hook-common` as a dependency
-2. Implement the `Hook` interface from `hook-common/types`
+2. Extend the `AbstractHook` class and implement the `name` getter
-3. Create a tRPC server using `createHTTPServer` and `createHookRouter`
+3. Override the hook methods you need (processRequest, processResponse, etc.)
-4. Start the server on a specific port
+4. For remote hooks: Create a tRPC server using `createHTTPServer` and `createHookRouter`
-5. Add the hook URL to the `HOOKS` environment variable
+5. For local hooks: Pass the hook instance directly to the passthrough proxy configuration

-See the audit-hook and guardrail-hook packages for examples.
+See the audit-hook and guardrail-hook packages for remote hook examples, and local-tools-hook for a local hook example.

 ## Example Setup